Syntax Guide

 Array<String>

-Declares services required during the build, in the format: name:[version]
+Declares services required during the build, in the format: name:[version], where version is optional.

 Currently supported services: